frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 4. [FUNC]+[PLAY] transposes the sequence by played key.

 > [!TIP]
-> > Tip: Use external clock from modular gear to sync multiple analog sequencers.
+> Use external clock from modular gear to sync multiple analog sequencers.

 ---

-### 12.2 Arpeggiator
+### 12.3 Arpeggiator

 | Parameter | Options |
 |------------|----------|